HaruNashii/HaruRice/README.md

 # requirements

 you will need just the GIT
-yo can unstall it wirh
+you can install it with

 ```sudo pacman -S git```